r-grandorder/tri-hermes/en/pages/Lostbelt/anastasia.md

 Certainly.
 Very well then, Goredolf.

 **Holmes:**
-Now that we have the information {(M) Mr. /(F) Ms. } Fujimaru acquired for us, what say we use it to plan our next move?
+Now that we have the information [♂ Mr. /♀ Ms. ] Fujimaru acquired for us, what say we use it to plan our next move?

 **Goredolf:**
 Uh, y-yes, of course....
 So, what DO we do next?